 I’ve been lucky to have traveled to 40-some countries around the world, and I’ve seen some extraordinary places, however my recent trip to Inuvik, Northwest Territories in Canada’s far north, may be one of my favourite trips of all time.

 Given that I was born on the summer solstice, I’ve always wanted to spend my birthday in the Arctic and experience 24 hours of daylight.
-Since the new Tuktoyuktuk Highway just opened and I was celebrating my 40th birthday, this year seemed like an ideal opportunity to finally make this dream a reality.
-More on Tuk later.
+Since the new Tuktoyaktuk Highway just opened and I was celebrating my 40th birthday, this year seemed like an ideal opportunity to finally make this dream a reality.
+You can read my Tuktoyaktuk, North West Territories travel guide here.

 WHERE TO STAY